mkaminsky11/harvard-p4/README.md

 <b>9.
 Downloading a file (PDF)</b>
 The text is retrieved using the path.
 A new pdf document is created using JsPDF.
 The lines of the text file are inserted, one by one, into the pdf file, which is downloaded.

+<b>10.
+Uploading a file</b>
+User submits files (via drag and drop) into a <code>div</code>.
+The contents of these files are read, and have default titles and tags added.
+The final content, in the format:
+<code><pre>Line1: Title
+Line2: Language
+Line 3: tag1,tag2,tag3,etc...
+Lines 4+: Actual content</pre></code>
+Is submited to <code>uploadFile</code>, and new snippets are created and added.